andrew264/Assistant/README.md

 ### Notes:

 *   **Permissions:** Make sure the bot has the necessary permissions in your Discord server to perform its functions (e.g., manage messages, manage roles, connect to voice channels, create webhooks, etc.).
-*   **MongoDB:** Some features, like user introductions, last seen tracking, and reminders, require a MongoDB database.
+*   **MongoDB:** Some features, like user introductions, last seen tracking, reminders, and **game statistics**, require a MongoDB database.
 If you don't configure `MONGO_URI`, those features will be disabled.
 *   **Lavalink:** For music features to work, you need a running Lavalink server and have to configure its details in `config.yaml`.
 *   **API Keys:** Certain features like Reddit integration, Genius lyrics, and Tenor GIFs require API keys.
 You need to obtain those keys and add them to the `config.yaml`.
 *   **Owner-only Commands:** Some commands are restricted to the bot owner (specified by `OWNER_ID`).